-Where possible the Bamboo room programreflect aspects of classroom programs eg: a song, poem, story linked to the classroom theme, nursery rhymes and chants
+Where possible the Bamboo room program reflect aspects of classroom programs eg: a songs, poems, stories linked to the classroom themes, nursery rhymes and chants.

 Shared story time - If time allows the teacher should read a small shared story to the children and engage them in conversation about the text, visual cues and provide opportunities for oral comprehension and discussion of the story concepts etc.